Stoxum/casinocoin-dev-portal/content/tutorial-multisign.md

 ### 5. Confirm the new signer list

-Use the [`account_objects` command](reference-casinocoind.html#account-objects) to confirm that the SignerList is associated with the address in the latest validated ledger.
+Use the [`account_objects` command](reference-stoxumd.html#account-objects) to confirm that the SignerList is associated with the address in the latest validated ledger.

 Normally, an account can own many objects of different types (such as trust lines and offers).
 If you funded a new address for this tutorial, the SignerList is the only object in the response.

-    $ casinocoind account_objects cEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC validated
+    $ stoxumd account_objects cEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC validated
-    Loading: "/home/mduo13/.config/casinocoin/casinocoind.cfg"
+    Loading: "/home/mduo13/.config/stoxum/stoxumd.cfg"
     Connecting to 127.0.0.1:5005
     {
        "result" : {